Anatomy: 4 Types of Tissues Explained for Kids

 Mitochondria

 Mitochondrion are the cell power makers.
-A mitochondria generates chemical energy to power the cells life giving chemical reactions.
+A mitochondria generates chemical energy to power the cell’s life giving chemical reactions.

 Endoplasmic Reticulum